mrkaleArduinoLib/gbj_appthingsboard/README.md

 #### Static attributes initiated at at runtime right after boot of the microcontroller, but only once
   * **mcuBoot** with definition name `mcuBootStatic`.
 It is the boot reason of the recent microcontroller reset in form of name defined in the library `gbj_appcore` and reachable by parent getter `getResetName()`.
-  * **addressMAC** with definition name `addressMACStatic`.
+  * **addressMAC** with definition name `addressMacStatic`.
 It is the MAC address of the microcontroller WiFi interface.

 #### Dynamic attributes updated immediatelly (usually stored in the EEPROM)
   * **mcuRestarts** with definition name `mcuRestartsPrm`.
 It is number of the microcontroller restarts initiated by failed attempts at WiFi connection process (similar to this connection process).
 The parameter is stored in the EEPROM.
 It is published only at change, i.e., after the microcontroller restart (boot) immediatelly, mostly due to failed wifi connection process.
-  * **addressIP** with definition name `addressIPPrm`.
+  * **addressIP** with definition name `addressIpPrm`.
 It is the current IP address of the microcontroller on the network.
 It is published only at change (usually at WiFi reconnect), but immediatelly.
   * **periodPublish** with definition name `periodPublishPrm`.
 It is the curren time period for publishing telemetry data to IoT platform.
 The parameter is stored in the EEPROM.
 It is published only at change by an RPC function immediatelly.

 #### Measures updated periodically (telemetry)